 Festival #2.
 Began in the evening of Tuesday, September 18 and concluded in the evening of Wednesday, September 19.

 Festival #3.
-Began tonight, in the evening of Sunday, September 23, and ends in the evening of Sunday, September 30.
+Began the evening of Sunday, September 23 and ended the evening of Sunday, September 30.

 Festival #4.
-Will begin in the evening of Sunday, September 30 and ends in the evening of Monday, October 1.
+Began the evening of Sunday, September 30 and concluded in the evening of Monday, October 1.

 Festival #5.
-Will begin (inside Israel) in the evening of Sunday, September 30 and ends in the evening of Monday, October 1; and (outside Israel) will begin the evening of Monday, October 1, and ends in the evening of Tuesday, October 2.
+Began (inside Israel) in the evening of Sunday, September 30 and ended in the evening of Monday, October 1; and (outside Israel) began the evening of Monday, October 1 and concluded the evening of Tuesday, October 2.

 The importance of the festival of Sukkot (Booths) is indicated by the statement, “This is to be a lasting ordinance.”
 The Divine pronouncement (אני ה’ אלהיכם), “I am Adonai (the LORD) Eloheikha” (Your God) is a fitting summary to what our (Israel’s) existence is all about—-serving and worshiping Adonai Eloheinu (The LORD our God).

 The Festival of Sukkot represents the latter period in a time of dramatic change extending from the most somber and solemn holiday in the year, the Day of Atonement, to the most joyous, the Feast of Booths.
 The principle purpose of observing the Feast of Sukkot (Booths) is for future generations of Israel to remember that we once lived in the wilderness in temporary shelters and that it was Adonai Eloheinu (our God) who had preserved and delivered us as a people to ultimately become His royal and priestly (favored nation)—–His Servant-leader nation of all the nations of the world.

 As the Festival approaches, the entire Jewish nation starts making preparations.